communitiesuk/funding-service-design-history/app/collaborative-applications.md

 ---
 layout: post
-title: APP7.
-Enable collaborative applications
+title: Enable collaborative applications
 description: We enabled applicants to collaborate with their internal teams to complete their applications.
 date: 2023-10-18
 author: Martin Wright
 tags: ['learn', 'pre-award']
+users: ['applicants']
 ---

 ## The problem